reflectoring/reflectoring.github.io/_posts/2020-04-06-spring-robust-sqs-client.md

 }
 ```

 In the `publish()` method, we use [resilience4j's retry functionality](https://github.com/resilience4j/resilience4j#circuitbreaker-retry-fallback) to configure a retry behavior.
 We can modify this behavior by configuring the `RetryRegistry` that is passed into the constructor.
-Note that the AWS SDK provides it's own [retry behavior](https://docs.aws.amazon.com/general/latest/gr/api-retries.html), but I opted for the more generic resilience4j library here.
+Note that the AWS SDK provides its own [retry behavior](https://docs.aws.amazon.com/general/latest/gr/api-retries.html), but I opted for the more generic resilience4j library here.

 The interaction with SQS happens in the internal `doPublish()` method.
 Here, we build a `SendMessageRequest` and send that to SQS via the `AmazonSqs` client from the Amazon SDK.
 If the returned HTTP status code is not 200, we throw an exception so that the retry mechanism knows something went wrong and will trigger a retry.

-In our application, we can now simply extend the abstract `SqsMessagePublisher` class, instantiate that class and call the `publish()` method to send messages to to a queue.
+In our application, we can now simply extend the abstract `SqsMessagePublisher` class, instantiate that class and call the `publish()` method to send messages to a queue.

 ## Building a Robust Message Handler